fuzzylogicxx/fuzzylogic/posts/2019-12-21-making-a-better-custom-select-element-24-ways.md

 This is a lovely, full-featured and fully accessible component but in my opinion requires just a few additions.
 I think it would benefit from:

-- being progressively enhanced from a JavaScript-free baseline; and
+- not showing the arrow SVGs until JavaScript is loaded; and
-- including code for submitting the selected option.
+- including code which populates the input’s `value` with the selected item.

 Julie’s code currently exists solely as a Github repo, but for ease here’s [an editable version I’ve created on Codepen](https://codepen.io/fuzzylogicx/pen/rNamaYJ).